 This Section survives termination of the Agreement.

-Each party hereby represents and warrants that it is a legal entity duly organized, validly existing and in good standing; has all requisite corporate power and authority to execute, deliver and perform its obligations hereunder; will avoid deceptive, misleading or unethical practices that could adversely affect the performance of the other party’s obligations under the Agreement or damage the reputation of the other party; will not, in performing its obligations under the Agreement, knowingly violate any other agreement between such party and any third party; and will comply, in its performance related to the Agreement, with all applicable laws.
+Helm and Customer each represent and warrant that each has all requisite right, power, and authority to execute, deliver and perform its respective obligations hereunder; will avoid deceptive, misleading or unethical practices that could adversely affect the performance of the other party’s obligations under the Agreement or damage the reputation of the other party; will not, in performing its obligations under the Agreement, knowingly violate any other agreement between such party and any third party; and will comply, in its performance related to the Agreement, with all applicable laws.

 Customer hereby acknowledges that it has not relied upon any warranty, condition, guaranty or representation made by Helm or its affiliates, or any third party.
-EXCEPT FOR EXPRESS WARRANTIES SET FORTH IN THIS AGREEMENT AND TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, Helm MAKES NO WARRANTIES REGARDING THE SERVICES PROVIDED HEREUNDER.
-CUSTOMER ACKNOWLEDGES THAT HELM’S SOLE OBLIGATION IS TO PROVIDE THE SERVICES IN ACCORDANCE WITH THIS AGREEMENT.
-THEREFORE, THE SERVICES ARE PROVIDED AND ACCEPTED BY CUSTOMER “AS IS,” WITHOUT ANY WARRANTY WHATSOEVER.
+EXCEPT FOR EXPRESS WARRANTIES SET FORTH IN THIS AGREEMENT AND TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, HELM MAKES NO OTHER REPRESENTATIONS OR WARRANTIES REGARDING THE SERVICES PROVIDED HEREUNDER.
+THE SERVICES ARE OTHERWISE PROVIDED AND ACCEPTED BY CUSTOMER “AS IS,” WITHOUT ANY OTHER WARRANTY WHATSOEVER.
 ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR ANY PARTICULAR PURPOSE, ARE SPECIFICALLY EXCLUDED AND DISCLAIMED.
 HELM DOES NOT WARRANT THAT THE SERVICES WILL MEET CUSTOMER’S REQUIREMENTS, WILL OPERATE WITHOUT INTERRUPTION, WILL BE ERROR-FREE, COMPLETELY SECURE, OR THAT ALL FAILURES OF THE SERVICES WILL BE CORRECTED.

-Helm exercises no control over, and accepts no responsibility for, any third-party components of the Service which are outside Helm’s control, including but not limited to Internet access, and computer or network equipment, all of which are the responsibility of Customer.
-Accordingly, Helm makes no guarantees regarding the speed or uptime of the Service, nor represents that it will be uninterrupted, secure, or error-free.
-Helm disclaims any responsibility for the accuracy, legality, completeness, or quality of Customer’s product from using the Services.
+Helm exercises no control over, and accepts no responsibility for, any third-party components of the Service which are outside Helm’s control.
+Accordingly, Helm makes no guarantees regarding the speed or uptime of the Service.

-Customer represents and warrants, to the best of its knowledge, that it has complied with all applicable U.S. federal and state laws, regulations, rules, ordinances, intellectual property rights or violation of privacy (collectively, “Laws”) in the processing, acquisition, compilation, maintenance and disclosure of the Customer Data, and the disclosure, processing and use by either Party of the Customer Data pursuant to this Agreement will not violate any such Laws.
-Customer represents and warrants to Helm that Customer, to the best of its knowledge, has complied with all applicable Laws, including the Fair Credit Reporting Act, the Health Insurance Portability and Accountability Act and the Gramm-Leach-Bliley Act, in acquiring, processing, compiling, maintaining and disclosing the Customer Data, and that none of the information contained in the Customer Data (a) is used, expected to be used or collected, in whole or in part, for the purpose of serving as a factor in establishing any consumer’s eligibility for credit or insurance to be used primarily for personal, family, or household purposes, employment purposes, or any other purpose authorized under section 604 of the Fair Credit Reporting Act; (b) contains “Non Public Personal Information” as defined in § 6809(4) of the Gramm-Leach-Bliley Act; (c) was or will be collected outside the United States from non-U.S. residents; and (d) was compiled from Federal Election Commission data or reports, except for those of the Customer.
+Customer represents and warrants to Helm that Customer, to the best of its knowledge, has complied with all applicable Laws, including the Fair Credit Reporting Act, the Health Insurance Portability and Accountability Act and the Gramm-Leach-Bliley Act, in acquiring, processing, compiling, maintaining and disclosing the Customer Data, and that none of the information contained in the Customer Data (a) is used, expected to be used or collected, in whole or in part, for the purpose of serving as a factor in establishing any consumer’s eligibility for credit or insurance to be used primarily for personal, family, or household purposes, employment purposes, or any other purpose authorized under section 604 of the Fair Credit Reporting Act; (b) contains “Non Public Personal Information” as defined in § 6809(4) of the Gramm-Leach-Bliley Act; (c) was or will be collected outside the United States from non-U.S. residents; and (d) was compiled from Federal Election Commission data or reports, except for those of Customer.

 This Section survives termination of the Agreement.